 Each Portable Infantry Target (PIT) and Portable Armor Target (PAT) target is supplied with a solar panel to trickle charge batteries while in a RFT status.
 Solar panel shall be used to charge/maintain battery charge level when targetry is utilized for multi-day exercises.
 The contractor shall clean with mild soap and water and rinse with clean water after each use.
-The contractor shall periodically test the solar panel to ensure proper function; if solar panel output level drops below 20% of manufacture output rating the contractor shall replace the solar panel with an equivalent solar panel.
+The contractor shall periodically test the solar panel to ensure proper function; if solar panel output level drops below 20% of manufacture output rating the contractor shall replace the solar panel with a new, equivalent solar panel.
+Should the contractor wish to use a new solar panel that is different than the solar panel being replaced (e.g. different OEM, make, model, etc.), the contractor shall contact the COR for approval, prior to execution.